Archery for Beginners: How to Get Started

 The Shot Sequence: How to Shoot

-No matter what kind of bow you’re using, and no matter what your skill level you’re shooting at, archery is a sport about process.
-To shoot a bow and arrow, you must follow a sequence of steps—and the more you practice those steps, the better you’ll get.
+No matter what kind of bow you’re using and no matter what your skill level you’re shooting at, archery is a sport about process.
+To shoot a bow and arrow, you must follow a sequence of steps.
+The more you practice those steps, the better you’ll get.

 Some Intro Rules You Should Know About

-Archery is practiced by adults and kids all over the world, and when everyone follows proper safety precautions, it can be a very fun, very safe pastime.
+Archery is practiced by adults and kids all over the world.
+When everyone follows proper safety precautions, it can be a very fun, very safe pastime.

 With that in mind, there are some rules you’ll want to keep at the front of your mind at all times.
 They include, but are not limited to…